NinjaBearStudioTech/Documentation/Writerside/topics/combat/concepts/cbt_concept_ranged_attacks.md

 # Ranged Attacks
 <primary-label ref="combat"/>

-Ranged Combat in Ninja Combat is built around **three main pieces**:
+Ranged Combat in Ninja Combat is built around **projectile-based attacks** such as fireballs, arrows, grenades, magic bolts, and other spawned projectiles.

+Most ranged attacks use four pieces:

 1. A **Projectile Request** that describes which projectile should be spawned and how it should be initialized.
-2. A **Projectile Actor** that owns the core lifecycle, collision, movement, and projectile interface.
+2. A **Projectile Actor** that owns the projectile lifecycle, collision, movement, and public projectile API.
 3. A **Projectile Behavior Component** that owns the projectile's ordered behavior stack.
-4. A **Launch Projectile Ability** that receives or creates requests, spawns projectiles, and starts their launch.
+4. A **Launch Projectile Ability** that receives or creates requests, spawns projectiles, and starts the launch.

 Most ranged attacks are driven by **Animation Montages**.
 During the montage, a **Launch Projectile Animation Notify** can create a Projectile Request and send it to the active Launch Projectile Ability.
-The ability then spawns the projectile, prepares it, and launches it through the projectile interface.
+The ability then spawns the projectile, prepares it, and launches it.

 > **Firearms are a separate module**
 >
-> Ranged combat originally means projectile-based combat such as "fireballs" and "grenades".
-It includes projectile
+> Ranged combat here refers to projectile-based combat such as fireballs, arrows, grenades, bouncing projectiles, explosive
-> variations, such as bouncing projectiles, explosive projectiles, "homing projectiles" and so on.
+> projectiles, and homing projectiles.
 >
 > For information on firearms, please check the [**Firearms Page**](cbt_concept_firearms.md).
-> {style="note"}
+{style="note"}

 ## Projectile Requests